mautic/mautic-documentation/pages/05.Campaigns/01.Creating Campaigns/docs.en.md

 ## Create your first Campaign

-After you add contacts, create required components, and set up channels, you are ready to  create your first campaign.
+After you create the required components and set up Channels you will be using, you are ready to create your first campaign.

 To begin creating campaigns, perform the following steps: